Apptness/data-interviews/Readme.md

 # Data Take Home Assigment

-This test is intended to test you SQL proficiency.
+This test is intended to test your SQL proficiency.
 The tables simulate events that happen on a website where the user goes down a linear progression of pages.

 ### How to install: